Increase Productivity: Evaluate Progress with Retrospectives

 If you want to increase productivity for your side project after work, your retrospective might include some of these ideas:

-Read a book or play an instrument to decompress a bit.
+Read a book or play an instrument to decompress.

 Watch Netflix after dinner.